 So, many people have asked me about my sofa, and I have answered all your emails.
 I hope this helps many of the others.
 I know it always nice to hear from a regular person rather than from the brand’s website.

 Oh, yeah, my daughter and I layout our beautiful Pottery Barn faux fur blanket before sitting on our sofa.
-This projects it from stains, and also, I look forward to this plush seat.
+This protects it from stains, and also, I look forward to this plush seat.
 It’s my furry little nest.